Quick Start Guide

 If any problems occur whilst setting up the instrument and software please see the <Troubleshooting at the end of this chapter.
 For turning off the instrument after use, it is recommended to use the soft power off functionality by clicking on the button at the bottom left of the user interface screen before turning the power switch on the back panel of the instrument.

 Once the Instrument is up and running we recommend going through some of the Tutorials.
 Moreover, Functional Overview provides a general introduction to the various tools and settings tabs with tables in each section providing a detailed description of every UI element as well.
-For specific application know-how the blog section of the Zurich Instruments web page will serve as a valuable resource that is constantly updated and expanded.
+For specific application know-how the blog section of the Zurich Instruments website will serve as a valuable resource that is constantly updated and expanded.

 Start Menu → All programs / All apps → Zurich Instruments → MF Device Finder